 You may also be eligible for a tuition waiver through the State Department of Veterans Affairs.
 For further application information, contact the State Department of Veterans Affairs, State Office Building, 301 Centennial Mall South, Lincoln, NE, 68508, (402) 471-2458.

-Vocational Rehabilitation and Employment (VR&E) is for Veterans with service-connected disabilities.
+Veteran Readiness and Employment (VR&E) is for Veterans with service-connected disabilities.
 VR&E offers comprehensive rehabilitation evaluation and counseling to determine abilities, skills and interests for education and employment.
 Post-secondary education training at a college, vocational, technical or business school is commonly known as Chapter 31.